Action movies are a long favourite of movie fans across the world. If you want to write one, here are some points to consider before you get started.

 - Sharp-Dressed Man has a sense of elegance, but might be breaking underneath, like Norman Bates.

-- Man in White or in similar one-toned outfit stands out in the crowd, and his love for monochrome might indicate cold blood, pragmatism and lack of emotions.
+- Villain in a White Suit or in similar one-toned outfit stands out in the crowd, and his love for monochrome might indicate cold blood, pragmatism and lack of emotions.

 - Rich and lavishly decorated outfits hint villain's love for flair and show.
 Villains dressing like that are prone to Chewing the Scenery and Evil Gloating.